Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) Plans $0.09 Monthly Dividend

-Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG – Get Rating) declared a monthly dividend on Thursday, August 4th, Wall Street Journal reports.
-Investors of record on Monday, October 24th will be given a dividend of 0.09 per share on Tuesday, November 1st.
-This represents a $1.08 dividend on an annualized basis and a yield of 11.86%.
-The ex-dividend date of this dividend is Friday, October 21st.
+Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG – Get Rating) declared a monthly dividend on Friday, August 5th, Wall Street Journal reports.
+Shareholders of record on Tuesday, November 22nd will be given a dividend of 0.09 per share on Thursday, December 1st.
+This represents a $1.08 dividend on an annualized basis and a yield of 11.91%.
+The ex-dividend date of this dividend is Monday, November 21st.

+Legg Mason BW Global Income Opportunities Fund has increased its dividend by an average of 4.3% per year over the last three years and has increased its dividend every year for the last 3 years.

-Shares of NYSE BWG opened at $9.11 on Friday.
-Legg Mason BW Global Income Opportunities Fund has a one year low of $8.15 and a one year high of $13.09.
-The company’s fifty day moving average is $8.71 and its two-hundred day moving average is $9.64.
+BWG traded down $0.04 during mid-day trading on Friday, reaching $9.07.
+1,324 shares of the stock were exchanged, compared to its average volume of 60,306.
+Legg Mason BW Global Income Opportunities Fund has a 1 year low of $8.15 and a 1 year high of $13.09.
+The company has a 50 day moving average price of $8.71 and a two-hundred day moving average price of $9.62.

 Institutional Investors Weigh In On Legg Mason BW Global Income Opportunities Fund